 10 Best Places To Live in Italy

-If you’re planning to move to Spain but are indecisive about which city you want to live in, read on because I’ll be tempting you with the countless beauties of Madrid throughout this post.
-I never thought I’d fall in love with a city so quickly myself, but trust me, Madrid will steal your heart, too.
+If you’re planning to move to Italy but are indecisive about which city you want to live in, read on because I’ll be tempting you with the countless beauties of this country throughout this post.
+I never thought I’d fall in love with a city so quickly myself, but trust me, Italy will steal your heart, too.

 Italy is one of the most beautiful countries in the world to live in.
 But you can’t just “move to Italy”.
 Let’s take a look at the list of 10 best places to live in Italy together to see which part of this wonderful country can better fulfill your expectations!